What is foster care?

 Do I have to attend training to be a treatment foster parent?

 Yes.
 You will need to take a 30-hour pre-service training program, so you have a good understanding of what is involved in caring for a child in treatment foster care.
 In addition, you need a minimum of 40 hours of additional training a year.
+Newly certified foster parents are expected to attend six foster parent trainings in the first six months.
+Foster parents are given two opportunities a month to attend trainings.

 Does my spouse or significant other need to attend training?